Jun 26, 2025

 • Support long-term real estate and budget planning.

-Thanks to Flowscape’s analytics tool, companies can also identify “ghost bookings”—reservations that are made but not used—and see how often rooms and desks are actually utilized.
+Thanks to Flowscape’s workplace analytics tool, companies can also identify “ghost bookings”—reservations that are made but not used—and see how often rooms and desks are actually utilized.
 These insights provide a clearer picture of how office resources are being used and where adjustments might be needed.

-3. Boosting Employee Productivity and Satisfaction
+3. Boost Employee Productivity and the Workplace Experience

 Nothing frustrates employees more than arriving at the office, only to find that their booked desk or room is occupied by someone else or empty but inaccessible due to a no-show.
 Check-in systems eliminate this confusion by ensuring that only confirmed bookings are honored.
 This fosters a seamless office experience, allowing employees to focus on their work without unnecessary interruptions.